Frequently Asked Questions

 The ideal conditions for storing wine are dark, cool areas that are free from vibrations and temperature fluctuations.
 The best storage temperature for wine is a constant 15 degrees Celsius.
 Dampness actually has a positive effect on corks as it inhibits them shrinking and thus creates a better seal.
 The only negative effect of dampness is that your wines labels will become faded and crumbly over time.
 Further information can be found in BCFW Storage and Cellar Management.

 A term applied to the status of merchandise admitted provisionally to a country without payment of duties - either for storage in a bonded warehouse or for trans-shipment to another point, where vat and duty will eventually be imposed.
+For more information on In Bond wines, please click here.

 Most wines are ready to drink when purchased, although wines such as vintage port, vintage Bordeaux Chateau wines, and vintage Champagne can be kept for many years in the right conditions.
 It is worth reading what the wine critics advise for drinking dates.